-- The need to maximise the deterrent effect of the monetary penalty by setting an example, where there are grounds for a penalty to be imposed, to other data controllers where it is necessary so as to counter the prevalence of such contraventions. - The data controller had expressly, and without reasonable cause, refused to submit to an Assessment which could reasonably have been expected to reveal a risk of the contravention.
+- The need to maximise the deterrent effect of the monetary penalty by setting an example to others so as to counter the prevalence of such contraventions. - A person had expressly, and without reasonable cause, refused to submit to a voluntary assessment or audit which could reasonably have been expected to reveal a risk of the contravention. - 3.5 The presence of one or more of the following factors will make the imposition of a monetary penalty by the Commissioner less likely: - The contravention was caused or exacerbated by circumstances outside the direct control of the person concerned and they had done all that they reasonably could to prevent contraventions of the Act or the 2003 Regulations.